rozza/mongo-scala-driver/docs/reference/content/getting-started/quick-tour-primer.md

 ## From Async Callbacks to Observables

-The MongoDB Scala Driver is built upon the MongoDB Async driver which is callback driven.
-The API mirrors the Async driver API and any methods that cause network IO return an instance of the [`Observable[T]`]({{< apiref "org.mongodb.scala.Observable">}}) where `T` is the type of response for the operation.
+The MongoDB Scala Driver is built upon the callback-driven MongoDB async driver.
+The API mirrors the async driver API and any methods that cause network IO return an instance of the [`Observable[T]`]({{< apiref "org.mongodb.scala.Observable">}}) where `T` is the type of response for the operation.
 The exception to that rule is for methods in the async driver that return a `Void` value in the callback.
 As an `Observable[Void]` never calls `onNext` it stops it from being composable with other `Observables`, so  in these